processone/docs.ejabberd.im/content/admin/guide/security.md

 difficult unauthorized access to your Erlang node.
-However, it is not ultimately effective to prevent access to the Erlang node, because it may be possible to fake the fact that you are on another network using a modified version of Erlang `epmd`.
+However, it is not ultimately effective to prevent access to the Erlang node, because it may be possible to fake the fact that you are on another network using a modified version of Erlang [](def:epmd).
 The recommended way to secure the Erlang node is to block the port 4369.

 ## Securing Sensitive Files